-To build a box style solar cooker you will need two boxes, one smaller than the other, glue, tape, a knife, aluminum foil, newspaper or other insulating materials, clear plastic wrap or a pane of glass or clear plastic.
+To build a box style solar cooker you will need two boxes of similar shape, one smaller than the other, glue, tape, a knife, aluminum foil, newspaper or other insulating materials, clear plastic wrap or a pane of glass or clear plastic.
 Then follow these steps:

-- Cut the top flaps off of the medium-sized square box.
+- Cut the top flaps off of the smaller box.
 The box should be an inch or two wider and taller than the cooking vessel you will be using.
 This will be your cooking chamber.

-- Next, take a larger square box, approximately one or two inches wider on each side than your cooking chamber, and cover the flaps on its top with aluminum foil, shiny side toward the inside of the box.
-If the flaps are not the same size, cut off one of the shorter ones and tape it to the other short ones so that it is the same size as the other two.
+- Next, take the larger box, approximately one or two inches wider on each side than your cooking chamber, and cover the flaps on its top with aluminum foil, with the shiny side toward the inside of the box.
+If the flaps are not the same size, cut off one of the shorter ones and tape it to the other short one so that it is the same size as the longer flaps.

-- The last piece of your box cooker will be the clear plastic wrap or clear plastic or glass “window” that will go on top of your cooking chamber to seal in the air as it is heated by the solar radiation.
+- The last piece of your box cooker will be the clear plastic wrap or clear plastic or glass “window” that will go on top of your cooking chamber to allow sunlight into the cooker while sealing in the air as it is heated by the solar radiation.

 Once your box cooker is complete, and the sun is at the right position in the sky, you can start cooking.
-Place your food in a dark, thinwalled cooking vessel that has a lid.
-Then place it in the center of your cooking chamber.
-Then seal the cooking chamber with your glass or clear plastic film to keep the air in as it gets heated by the solar radiation.
+Place your food in a dark, thin-walled cooking vessel that has a lid, then place it in the center of your cooking chamber.
+Seal the cooking chamber with your glass or clear plastic film to keep the air in as it gets heated by the solar radiation.

-Next, place the solar cooker in the sunlight so the sunlight shines into the center of the cooking vessel.
-Adjust any reflectors you have added to your cooker so they shine more light down into the cooking chamber.
+Next, place the solar cooker in a sunny spot so the sunlight shines into the center of the cooking vessel.
+Adjust any reflectors you have added to your cooker so they concentrate more light down into the cooking chamber.

 “PEOPLE ALL OVER THE WORLD USE THE BASIC CONCEPTS OF RADIATION, CONVECTION, INSULATION, AND REFLECTION TO CREATE SOLAR OVENS AND COOKERS THAT THEY USE TO FEED THEMSELVES AND THEIR FAMILIES WHEN FUEL FOR COOKING IS HARD TO FIND OR NON-EXISTENT.
 AND YOU CAN TOO.”